 Today’s Bates College rowers “operate above the level of what we have provided,” he says.

 Often ranked among the best college teams in the country, the Bates women rowers have been a major force at the NCAA Championships, posting runner-up finishes five straight years, 2009 to 2013.
 The team’s victory in the Women’s Collegiate Eights race at the Head of the Charles was equivalent to a fall national championship, Steestra says.

 The men’s team has finished in the top three in NESCAC four years running, and earned a silver medal at the ECAC National Invitational Rowing Championships in 2012.
 (The NCAA does not offer a championship regatta for Division III men.)

-Other markers of success include competing at the 2009 Henley Royal Regatta in England and having two alumni compete as Olympians: Andrew Byrnes ’05, who won gold as member of the Canadian men’s eight team in 2008 and bronze in 2012, and Mike Ferry ’97, a U.S. Olympian in 2000.
+Other markers of success include competing at the 2009 Henley Royal Regatta in England and having two alumni compete as Olympians: Andrew Byrnes ’05, who won gold as member of the Canadian men’s eight team in 2008 and silver in 2012, and Mike Ferry ’97, a U.S. Olympian in 2000.

 “Another example of our increased momentum in fundraising.”

 “The new boathouse is made possible through a number of generous pledges,” says Sarah R. Pearson ’75, vice president for college advancement.
 “We fully expect to complete the final phase of fundraising by Dec.
 31, well before the start of construction.”